College of Education and Human Services Office of Academic Support and Information Services

 and Human Services is committed to making sure that students have a clear

 career path once they graduate.
-Our Career Services Liaison is in the Academic
+Our Career and Employer Services Coordinator is in the Academic

-Support and Information Services office to help a student navigate their path
+Support and Information Services office to help a student navigate a path

 to earning their dream job or continuing their education.
-They conduct mock
+Mock

-interviews, critique resumes, and other services are provided to make sure the
+interviews, resume critiques and workshops, and other services are provided to make sure the